External Penetration Assessment

 External penetration testing consists of remote scans and tests generated from our Secure Operations Center (SOC) to determine if vulnerabilities can be detected on web-facing hosts.
 Over 90,000 automated tests are performed on external facing surfaces including network devices, web servers, firewalls, hypervisors, databases and operating systems.

-How does it get done?
+How does testing get done?